Blow the Man Down (film): Plot

 Priscilla and Mary Beth Connolly are sisters living in the small fishing town of Easter Cove, Maine.
 Their mother Mary Margaret has died, and family friends Doreen Burke, Susie Gallagher, and Gail Maguire offer condolences at her wake.
 The sisters argue after Mary Beth learns that their mother took out a loan for the struggling family fishmonger business, which could jeopardize their house.

 At a bar, Mary Beth drinks with a stranger named Gorski.
 Driving him home in his car, she is unnerved by a gun in his glove compartment, and crashes the car when he caresses her leg.
 Inspecting the damage, she sees blood and a woman's belongings inside the trunk, and flees.
 When Gorski follows her, she stabs him with a harpoon and bashes his head in with a brick.

 Mary Beth returns home to a shocked Priscilla, who calls the police but hangs up.
 The sisters use Priscilla's knife to chop up Gorski's corpse to fit in a cooler box, which they throw in the ocean.
-The next day, Priscilla cannot find the knife, inscribed with 'Connolly Fish', and Mary Beth searches Gorski's shack but instead finds $50,000 in cash.
+The next day, Priscilla cannot find the knife, inscribed with 'Connolly Fish', and Mary Beth searches Gorski's shack; she can't find the knife, but instead finds $50,000 in cash.

 Local police officer Justin Brennan borrows the Connolly's boat to pick up a body washed up on shore, which is not Gorski but a prostitute named Dee, who was shot.
 Doreen, Susie, and Gail confront Dee's employer Enid Devlin, a longtime friend of Mary Margaret who runs the 'Oceanview', the town brothel.
 Refusing to give up her business, Enid goes looking for Gorski, who worked for her, and finds Priscilla's bloody knife.

-Doreen, Susie, and Gail reach out to Alexis, one of Enid's girls who was close with Dee.
+Doreen, Susie, and Gail reach out to Alexis, one of Enid's girls who was close with Dee, but she rejects their help.
 Enid is questioned by Brennan and Officer Coletti, who has known Enid for years and warns off his younger partner, but Brennan is unconvinced.
 Enid's suspicions about the knife are confirmed when she notices Mary Beth spending the cash, and Priscilla's bloody boots, and she tells the sisters that they can always come to her for help.